The eda_sl

 - x

-Continuous variable column
+Continuous variable column (ignored if

-Categorical variable column
+Categorical variable column (ignored if

-Power transformation to apply to variable
+Power transformation to apply to variable.
+Ignored if input is a linear model.

 - tukey

-Boolean determining if a Tukey transformation should be adopted (FALSE adopts a Box-Cox transformation)
+Boolean determining if a Tukey transformation should be adopted (FALSE adopts a Box-Cox transformation).

 - sprd

-sprd = "IQR"
+).
+Either interquartile,sprd = "IQR"

 or fourth-spread,sprd = "frth"

-(default).- plot
+(default).- jitter

 Boolean determining if plot should be generated.